nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 4. arguments: like command arguments these are primitive and complex types that represent the variable data associated with the event.
 These are injected into the format string for a full text representation of the event.
 5. format string: a C-style format string used to reconstruct a text version of the event.

+**Note:** the use of events to severity levels are based on the judgement of the system designer.

 Code in the component-specific generated base class provides a function to call to emit each event defined by the component.
 This function expects an argument to be supplied for each argument defined by the event.
 The code generator automatically adds ports or retrieving a time tag and sending events.
 There are two independent ports for sending